 There are two main reasons to be mindful before adding Notes:

-1) Glance at each of the following screenshots and then try to answer the question: How many widgets does each customer want to purchase?
+1) Glance at each of the following screenshots and then try to answer the question: How did each candidate learn about and apply for the job?

-2) We can create reports based on individual columns like the 2nd example (how many leads are > 100,000 widgets?
-What is the close rate for a certain size deal?).
+2) We can create reports based on individual columns like the 2nd example (how many people found us at job fairs?).
 The computer cannot, however, read and report on free form text entered in the ‘Notes’ field.

 Even if you’re not ready to think about team reporting yet, you’ll still want to set yourself up for success by building a database that’s ready to scale.

 …eliminates typos and prevents different people from using different terms to describe the same information, like in the column on the right.